 Following best business practices in an organization is vital if a company wants to have a consistent approach to how they operate; this is just as important for a small organization as it is for larger ones.
 When AWS identity and access management best practices aren’t followed, an organization can struggle doing everyday tasks because everything is an exception, not a rule.

-A client of ours that is in the team collaborative applications space learned this the hard way when one of their IT managers left the organization under less-than-ideal circumstances.
+A client of ours in the team collaborative applications space learned this the hard way when one of their IT managers left the organization under less-than-ideal circumstances.
 During a subsequent investigation, our client discovered that multiple AWS accounts and logins had been created to house production data and development processes that were key to their organization being able to function.
 Unfortunately, privileges and permissions were stored in the AWS account of the employee that had left.

 AWS Identity and Access Management Best Practices